-• Eniluracil a dihydropyrimidine dehydrogenase ("DPD") inhibitor that we are developing to enhance the therapeutic value and effectiveness of 5-FU, one of the world's most widely used oncology agents.
+- Eniluracil, a dihydropyrimidine dehydrogenase ("DPD") inhibitor that we are developing to enhance the therapeutic value and effectiveness of 5-fluorouracil ("5-FU"), one of the world's most widely used oncology agents.
 5-FU is currently used as first or second-line therapy for a variety of cancers, including colorectal, breast, gastric, head and neck, ovarian, and basal cell cancer of the skin, among others.
-We have an ongoing Phase I clinical trial combing eniluracil and 5-FU to establish the maximum tolerated dose of our proprietary combination.
-We licensed eniluracil from GlaxoSmithKline ("GSK") in July 2005.
+We have two ongoing Phase I clinical trials combining eniluracil and 5-FU to establish the safety and tolerability of our proprietary combination.
+We licensed eniluracil from GlaxoSmithKline ("GSK") in July 2005. - ADH-1, an anti-cancer drug that selectively targets N-cadherin present on certain tumor cells and the established blood vessels that supply tumors.
+We currently have two Phase I clinical studies ongoing, including a study using systemic ADH-1 in combination with three different systemic chemotherapy agents, and a study combining systemic ADH-1 with regional melphalan for the treatment of melanoma.
+In December 2006, we completed patient enrollment in our Phase Ib/II and Phase II single-agent ADH-1 clinical studies in Europe and North America.
+We licensed ADH-1 from McGill University ("McGill") in February 2001.

-- ADH-1 a molecularly targeted anti-cancer drug that selectively targets N-cadherin present on certain tumor cells and the established blood vessels that supply tumors.
-We have initiated a clinical program with ADH-1 in combination with four different chemotherapy agents and commenced a Phase I clinical study combining ADH-1 with melphalan for the treatment of melanoma.
-The patient enrollment in single-agent Phase Ib/II and Phase II clinical studies in Europe and North America was completed in December 2006.
-We licensed ADH-1 from McGill University ("McGill") in February 2001. - STS a chemoprotectant that has been shown in Phase I and Phase II clinical studies conducted by investigators at Oregon Health & Science University ("OHSU") to reduce the disabling loss of hearing in patients, both adults and children, treated with platinum-based anti-cancer agents.
-In 2006, we executed an agreement with the International Childhood Liver Tumour Strategy Group (known as SIOPEL), a multi-disciplinary group of specialists under the umbrella of the International Society of Pediatric Oncology, for the conduct of a randomized study of STS in reducing hearing loss in children treated with platinum-based chemotherapies.
+• STS, a chemoprotectant that has been shown in Phase I and Phase II clinical studies conducted by investigators at Oregon Health & Science University ("OHSU") to reduce the disabling loss of hearing in patients treated with platinum-based anti-cancer agents.
+In 2006, we entered into an agreement with the International Childhood Liver Tumour Strategy Group, known as SIOPEL, a multi-disciplinary group of specialists under the umbrella of the International Society of Pediatric Oncology, for the conduct of a Phase III clinical trial using STS to reduce hearing loss in children treated with platinum-based chemotherapies.
+On October 30, 2007, we announced that SIOPEL had launched the Phase III clinical trial and opened the study for patient enrollment in the United Kingdom ("UK").
+The study is expected to enroll approximately 100 evaluable children with hepatoblastoma being treated with cisplatin in participating SIOPEL centers in up to 33 countries.
 Under the terms of the agreement, SIOPEL will conduct and fund the clinical activity and we will provide the drug and drug distribution for the study.
-We also continue to work with the U.S. Children's Oncology Group ("COG") to initiate a randomized U.S. clinical trial with STS in children.
+We also continue to work with the Children's Oncology Group ("COG") to initiate a randomized trial of STS in pediatric patients in the United States ("U.S.").
 We licensed STS from OHSU in September 2002.

-Our preclinical portfolio includes: (i) novel peptides and small chemical molecule successors to ADH-1; (ii) peptides and small molecules targeting the cadherin-mediated metastatic spread of some cancers; and (iii) peptides that combine both angiolytic and anti-angiogenic properties.
+Our preclinical portfolio includes: (1) novel peptides and small chemical molecule successors to ADH-1; (2) peptides and small molecules targeting the cadherin-mediated metastatic spread of some cancers; and (3) peptides that combine both angiolytic and anti-angiogenic properties.
 We have synthesized small chemical molecules and peptide antagonists and agonists for a wide array of cadherin adhesion molecules, with drug candidates available to move into future clinical development, particularly in the following areas: